 - Z types Globe Valve: Z-body cars are the most common and easiest to make.
 Inside the round body of the Z-shaped partitions are seats.
 Because the seat is set up horizontally, the stem and disc can move in a way that is not parallel to the axis of the pipe.
 This causes too much pressure.

-- Y types Globe Valve: The high-pressure drop in Z-type valves can be fixed with the Y-type design.
-In this type, the angle between the pipe axis and the seat and stem is about 45 degrees.
-This kind of valve is used in high-pressure services and other important situations where pressure drop is a problem.
+- Y types Globe Valve: The Y-type design can fix the high-pressure drop in Z-type valves.
+This type’s angle between the pipe axis, seat, and stem is about 45 degrees.
+This kind of valve is used in high-pressure services and other essential situations where pressure drop is a problem.

 - Angle types Globe Valve: The angle globe valve can change the flow direction by 90 degrees without using an elbow and a second pipe weld.
 Open the disc against the flow.
 Globe valves can also be used in changing conditions because they can handle the slugging effect.

-- Screwed bonnet type: This is the simplest design and is used for valves that don’t cost much.
+- Screwed bonnet type: This is the simplest design used for valves that don’t cost much.

 - Bolted bonnet: This is the most common style, and it uses a lot of globe valves.
 The connection between the body and the bonnet must be sealed with a gasket.